docugami/KG-RAG-datasets/README.md

-# Knowledge Graph Retrieval Augmented Generation (KG-RAG) Datasets
+# Docugami Knowledge Graph Retrieval Augmented Generation (KG-RAG) Datasets

 This repository contains various datasets for advanced RAG over a multiple documents.
 We created these since we noticed that existing eval datasets were not adequately reflecting RAG use cases that we see in production.
 Specifically, they were doing Q&A over a single (or just a few) docs when in reality customers often need to RAG over larger sets of documents.